VaibhavK010/inventory-management-system/README.md

    JWT_SECRET=your_secret_key
 ```

-3. Install the dependencies and run backend
+3. Install the dependencies and run the backend

 ```bash